gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Secure outgoing connections

-By default all outgoing connections from the service broker must be encrypted or the broker will fail to start (this is not the case with SBSS connections).
+By default all outgoing connections from the service broker must be encrypted or the broker will fail to start.
 This behavior can be changed using the `secureOutgoingConnections` option or the environment variable `SBF_SECURE_OUTGOING_CONNECTIONS`.
 If one of them is set to *false*, unencrypted connections will be allowed.